chelseatroy/fun_with_transactions/README.md

 ## Running Tests

-From inside the engineering directory, run `ruby test_database.rb`
+From inside the directory, run `ruby test_database.rb`

 ## Using the Database

 Two options:

 1. Straight from command line (does not work)
-    1. Navigate to 'engineering' directory
+    1. Navigate to directory
     1. Run `sh setup.sh`
     1. type database commands like:
         - SET Hello World